AT&T Developer

 Windows

-3. Download and install Wireshark including WinPcap.
-From the Npcap installation options (check install Npcap in WinPcap API-compatible Mode).
+2. Download and install Wireshark including WinPcap.
+When you see the Npcap installation options, you must check "install Npcap in WinPcap API-compatible Mode."

 1. Click Start Button>Type “Control Panel” and click to open>System>Advanced system settings>Environment Variables.